Sri Lanka Signals Corps

 The Sri Lanka Signals Corps (SLSC) (Sinhalese: ශ්රී ලංකා සංඥා බලකාය Shri Lanka Sana Balakaya) is a combat support corps of the Sri Lanka Army, responsible for providing military communications, information technology and electronic warfare support.
-The corps is made up of a signals brigade, ten regular regiments and one volunteer regiment.
+The corps is made up of two signals brigades, ten regular regiments and one volunteer regiment.
 It is responsible for installing, maintaining and operating all types of telecommunications equipment and information systems.
 It is headquartered at the Panagoda Cantonment.

-Colonel Commandant of the SL Signals and Chief Signal Officer of the Sri Lanka Army is Major General HMLD Herath RSP USP psc.
-Brigadier BI Assalaratchi USP psc is Commander Signals Brigade, operationally in charge of all units and sub-units in the field.

-The flag and cap badge feature Mercury, the winged messenger of the gods, who is referred to by members of the corps as "Jimmy".
+Colonel Commandant Sri Lanka Signal Corps

 History

 Established on October 19, 1943, as a part of the Ceylon Defence Force it was reformed as a troop of signals February 9, 1950 following the formation of the Ceylon Army in 1949.
 The initial task of this troop was to provide communications between Army HQ and its branches.
 In 1949, the Volunteer Signals unit was commanded by Lt Col CR De Silva.
 By the end of 1950 this troop had 1 Officer and 17 other ranks and their tasks included establishing a signals office at Army HQ, provision of a signal dispatch service, manning a switch board and the construction and maintenance of underground as well as field cables.
 In May 1951 another Signals Office was established in Diyatalawa to serve the Garrison HQ which was just formed at that time.
 By October 1, 1951, the troop was raised to a squadron with a strength of 4 officers and 142 other ranks.

 In 1951 formal approval was granted to wear the Royal Signals badges with the additional scroll "CEYLON" on it and to adopt the Royal Signals march Begone Dull Care as the regimental march of the Ceylon Signals Corps and in 1959 the 1st Regiment of the Ceylon Signals was formed with Lt Col DV Brohier was appointed as its first Commanding Officer.
-In 1962 following the attempted military coup the 2nd volunteer signal regiment was disbanded and its remaining personnel transferred to form the National Service Regiment (NSR).

 In 1972 with Sri Lanka proclaiming itself a republic, the Corps was renamed as the Sri Lanka Signals Corps.
 In 1980 a new Volunteer squadron was raised.
 The Corps has expanded to a level of a Signals Brigade with integral signals units under HQ Chief Signal Officer at the highest level of command in performing the classic role.
 The Signals Corps provides support to the combat and support arms by providing communications, electronic warfare and information technology support in the battle field and at the rear.
-All these signal units and sub-units administratively come under the aegis of the Regimental Centre located at Army Cantonment, Panagoda.
+All these signal units and sub-units administratively come under the aegis of the Regimental Centre located at Panagoda Cantonment.